-Transformational computing activities remain viable as long as educators are able to articulate compelling descriptions of the activities in which the learner participates.
-The telling of these 'learning stories' (Papert, 1993) is dependent on more precise language capable of differentiating between the potential value of an activity.
+Experiences, such as Logo, remain viable as long as educators are able to articulate compelling descriptions of the activities in which the learner participates.
+The telling of these "learning stories" (Papert, 1993) is dependent on more precise language capable of differentiating between the potential value of an activity.
+This paper represents an attempt to discuss the construction of such a language.